solidjs/solid-docs-legacy/en/tutorials/introduction_components/lesson.md

 }
 ```

-When the parent component first renders, it will execute the `Nested()` function, and won't call it ever again.
-All updates instead are applied by Solid’s reactive system which we will be covering in the next couple of lessons.
+When the parent component first renders, it will execute the `Nested()` function and won't call it ever again.
+All updates are applied by Solid’s reactivity system which we will cover in the next couple of lessons.